 You have no items in your shopping cart.

 But let’s put aesthetics aside and focus on function and ergonomics.
 “Function” doesn’t need to be explained, right?
-The tool needs to do its job properly.
+The hand tool needs to do its job properly.
 But what is “ergonomics”?
 And where does it come into play when talking about hand tools? “ergonomics” is a combination of two Greek words - “Ergon” meaning “work” and “Nomos” meaning “Laws”.
-In our day and age, when talking about “Ergonomics”, we refer to the science of designing tools, furniture and other work related products to improve efficiency while reducing discomfort and risk of injury.
+In our day and age, when talking about “Ergonomics”, we refer to the science of designing hand tool, furniture and other work related products to improve efficiency while reducing discomfort and risk of injury.

 "What is the need for ergonomically designed products?
 That is a good question."